docarray/docarray/README.md

 - **Document**: a data structure for easily representing nested, unstructured data.
 - **DocumentArray**: a container for efficiently accessing, manipulating, and understanding multiple Documents.
-- ***Dataclass**: a high-level API for intuitively representing multimodal data.
+- **Dataclass**: a high-level API for intuitively representing multimodal data.

-Let's see DocArray in action with three examples.
+Let's see DocArray in action with some examples.

-### A 10-liners text matching
+### Example 1: a 10-liners text matching

 Let's search for top-5 similar sentences of <kbd>she smiled too much</kbd> in "Pride and Prejudice".